Sustainable

 The combination of digital progress and capitalist ideology in a fully monetarised society obviously leads to a concentration of power among a few, mostly private, actors.

-However, digitalization has contributed as much as nothing to solving the really big problems [...].
+However, digitalization has contributed as much as nothing to solving the really big problems, such as distributive justice, hunger, educational injustice, wars, ethnic and religious conflicts, corruption.
 Because normally only ideas that can be made into money come onto the market.

 We will end up with «digital by default» unless we choose «digital by design».